 Contents

-Is your child applying to a selective independent school?
-They might take an Atom Assessment as part of the admissions process.
+Is your child applying to a selective independent school in the UK?
+They might take a Quest entrance test.

-Launched by Atom Learning in 2019, Atom Assessments is redefining the way schools test candidates.
-More than 100 independent schools now trust Atom Assessments to administer their entrance exams.
-We put children at the heart of what we do by creating shorter, adaptive exams filled with enjoyable content.
-Through these assessments, admissions teams receive the quality data they need to make decisions and children have positive exam day experiences.
+More than 100 independent schools trust Quest to administer their entrance exams.
+Quest Admissions puts children at the heart of the assessment process with shorter online exams filled with enjoyable content.
+Admissions teams get the data they need to make decisions, and children have more positive exam-day experiences.

-Atom Assessments provide bespoke entry tests to schools.
-We work in partnership with schools to build assessments that are fair and accessible to children from all backgrounds.
-We know that entrance exams can put a lot of pressure on young children, so we create assessments that are enjoyable and accessible.
+Quest Admissions is a bespoke entry test for schools.
+Quest works in partnership with schools to build assessments that are fair and accessible to children from all backgrounds.
+Entrance exams can put a lot of pressure on young children, so these assessments are designed to be enjoyable and accessible.

-An Atom Assessment combines a mixture of traditional subjects like English, maths and reasoning with newer components to broaden the scope of what’s being assessed.
-These newer components test children’s analysis and synthesis skills.
-They also gauge whether children can engage with long-form problem-solving.
+A Quest Admissions exam typically combines a mixture of traditional subjects like English, maths and reasoning with newer components.
+These broaden the scope of what’s being assessed and test analysis and synthesis skills.
+They are also used to gauge whether children can engage in long-form problem-solving.

-Many schools are switching from other exam providers to Atom Assessments because they want to make their admissions process more accessible and inclusive.
-Atom Assessments:
+Many schools are switching from other exam providers to Quest because they want to make their admissions process more accessible and inclusive.
+Quest Admissions:

 are shorter and less taxing on the child